 Blountville is a very small town located in the state of Tennessee.
 With a population of 3,091 people and two constituent neighborhoods, Blountville is the 176th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Blountville is generally considered to be a blue-collar town.
-40.34% of the Blountville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Blountville is a blue-collar town, with 37.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Blountville is a town of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Blountville who work in office and administrative support (20.41%), community and social services (9.60%), and management occupations (6.12%).
+There are especially a lot of people living in Blountville who work in office and administrative support (23.24%), management occupations (8.41%), and sales jobs (6.55%).

 As is often the case in a small town, Blountville doesn't have a public transportation system that people use for their commute.

-The per capita income in Blountville in 2010 was $19,562, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,248 for a family of four.
+The per capita income in Blountville in 2010 was $21,486, which is upper middle income relative to Tennessee, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,944 for a family of four.

 The people who call Blountville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Blountville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Blountville include Irish, German, Italian, and Dutch.
+Important ancestries of people in Blountville include Irish, German, Dutch, and French .

 The most common language spoken in Blountville is English.
 Other important languages spoken here include Spanish and African languages.